Ajaypalvai07/YouTubeSummarizer-WebExtension-NLP/README.md

 How to Use:

 Installation:

 Clone the repository to your local machine.
 Load the Chrome extension by navigating to chrome://extensions/ and selecting "Load unpacked."
 Choose the project directory to load the extension.

+******Requirements******

+Ensure the following Python modules are installed to run the API.
+Use the pip command for installation:

+pip install flask

+pip install youtube-transcript-api

+pip install transformers

+ * Make sure to execute these commands in your Python environment to install the necessary dependencies for the project.

 Usage: